I covered the three most popular form of matrices in my previous post, namely, Simple Matrix, Leopold Matrix, and the Component Interaction Matrix.

 Basically, the matrix is a summary of the entire Scoping stage.
 It is useful in giving an overview of the study that has been conducted, but it does not give us a detailed analysis of the impacts and the extent of the predicted impacts.
 It is superficial.
 Nevertheless, it can be useful to distill the study, if the developmental project is too large.

-Unlike the Leopold Matrix, which has 100 developmental activities and 88 impacts, this matrix has 234 developmental activities and 27 impacts against which they are assessed.
+Unlike the Leopold Matrix, which has 100 developmental activities and 88 impacts, the Loran matrix has 234 developmental activities and 27 impacts against which they are assessed.
 The rest of the process of scaling and grading is similar to a Leopold matrix.
 The added step in a Loran Matrix is the introduction of algorithm based computations.
 The scaled results of the Loran matrix are fed into algorithms that generate impact scores.
 This matrix then, gives us an insight into critical impact areas.

 One the one hand, the matrix considers a wide range of developmental activities.
 This shows that the user acknowledges that even the smallest of developmental activities can show an impact in the environment.
 However, this also only takes into account 27 of the major impact areas.